 The SLU Program in Kenya began with a January term in 1972 and has operated a semester program since 1974.
-In 2005 we added a summer program.
-During this time, nearly 1900 students have participated from more than 30 colleges and universities.
+In 2005, we added a summer program.
+During this time, over 2,000 students have participated from more than 30 colleges and universities.

 Students on the Kenya Semester Program (KSP) have benefited from transformative education experiences.
 For many of them, this serves as an introduction to later post-graduate opportunities and, for some, careers in Africa.
 Over the years, KSP alumni have worked in the Peace Corps, in World Teach, at the African Wildlife Foundation, and often led student trips back to East Africa via Putney Student Travel.
 Countless KSP students have also worked for a variety of Kenyan based NGO's such as: the Sally Test Pediatric Care Center in Eldoret, African Medical and Research Foundation (AMREF), Carolina for Kibera, Family Health Options, Federation of Women Lawyers in Kenya, the International Community for the Relief of Starvation and Suffering (ICROSS), Kibale Association for Rural and Environmental Development, Cheetah Conservation Fund, Watamu Turtle Watch, Wakuluzu, Friends of the Colobus Trust, Association of the Physically Disabled of Kenya (Bombolulu), Soft Power Education, Haba Na Hama Youth Spirits Association, Nyumbani, Covenant House, New Life Home, and the WEMA Center.

 A number of the KSP alumni have even started their own NGO's and businesses in Kenya often with Kenyan partners and friends met on the program: See for instance, Ajiri Tea, Africa Soma, The Boma Project, Ecosandals, and The Northern Kenya Fund.